jackiexue005/System-design-note/02-Consistency-Models.md

 **Example:**
 Commenting systems where replies should follow the original comment.

+> If you reply to a comment, causal consistency ensures your reply doesn’t show up *before* the comment you're replying to.

 ---

 ### 📜 Sequential Consistency

 - 👤 Each client’s actions stay in **the order they performed them**
-- ⚖️ Others may see different orderings as long as programs are consistent
+- ⚖️ Others may see different orderings as long as each user's sequence remains consistent

 **Example:**
-Social media timelines — your posts or actions are always in the correct order.
+Social media feeds — your posts always appear in the correct order for you.
+You might see your friends' posts slightly out of order, but each person's story makes sense on its own.

 ---